SimonGoring/neotoma_paper/Neotoma_paper.md

 We would like to acknowledge the support of the ROpenSci project and the invaluable efforts made by data contributors across the globe who have provided the platform upon which Neotoma and the `neotoma` package are built.
-This paper is a product of the PalEON project ([<http://paleonproject.net>]()), funded through the NSF-Macrosystems program grants \#1065656, 1241868 and 1241874, and the Neotoma Paleoecology Database, funded by the NSF Geoinformatics program grants
-\#0947459 and \#0948652.
+Brian Bills and Michael Anderson at Penn State University's Center for Environmental Informatics of provided considerable support in helping us to understand and use the API.
+This paper is a product of the PalEON project ([<http://paleonproject.net>]()), funded through the NSF-Macrosystems program grants \#1065656, 1241868 and 1241874, and the Neotoma Paleoecology Database, funded by the NSF Geoinformatics program grants \#0947459 and \#0948652.
 GLS was supported by the Natural Sciences and Engineering Research Council of Canada (NSERC) Discovery Grant Program (RGPIN 2014-04032).
+We would also like to thank Lee Hsiang Liow, Pasquale Raia and one anonymous reviewer for their helpful comments.